 Multiple sclerosis (MS) is a chronic, inflammatory, demyelinating disease of the central nervous system.
-It typically presents in young adults with symptoms such as vision problems, muscle weakness, numbness, and difficulty with balance and coordination.
-The most common form is relapsing-remitting MS, characterized by acute attacks followed by periods of remission.
+It typically presents in young adults (generally diagnosed before 50 years of age) with symptoms such as vision problems, muscle weakness, numbness, and difficulty with balance and coordination.
+The most common form is relapsing-remitting MS (occurring in about 85% of patients), characterized by acute attacks followed by periods of remission.
 Treatment goals include reducing relapses, slowing disability progression, and managing symptoms.
-Disease-modifying therapies are the primary treatment approach and include injectable medications (interferons, glatiramer acetate), oral medications (dimethyl fumarate, fingolimod, teriflunomide, etc.), and infusion therapies (natalizumab, ocrelizumab).
+Disease-modifying therapies (DMTs) are the primary treatment approach and include injectable medications (e.g., interferons, glatiramer acetate), oral medications (e.g., dimethyl fumarate, fingolimod, teriflunomide, etc.), and infusion therapies (e.g., natalizumab, ocrelizumab).

-Bafiertam (monomethyl fumarate) is an oral fumaric acid derivative approved for the treatment of relapsing forms of MS in adults.
+Bafiertam (monomethyl fumarate) is an oral fumaric acid derivative DMT approved for the treatment of relapsing forms of MS (to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease) in adults.
 It is the active metabolite of dimethyl fumarate (Tecfidera), another approved MS therapy.
 The exact mechanism of action in MS is unknown, but monomethyl fumarate is thought to have immunomodulatory and neuroprotective effects.
 Clinical trials with dimethyl fumarate demonstrated efficacy in reducing relapse rates and MRI measures of disease activity compared to placebo in patients with relapsing MS. Approval of Bafiertam was based on bioequivalence to dimethyl fumarate.